BioTurboNick/StatisticsProtocols/Linear Regression.md

 ----------------------------------------------------------

 1. Check for unusual values within each variable
-    - See General Methods: Check unusual cases
+    - See General Methods A: Check unusual cases
 2. Generate scatterplots of each predictor vs. outcome
 3. Inspect scatterplots for linearity
     - Not useful for multivariate linearity for more than 2 predictors.
 Need other methods.
 4. If relationship appears nonlinear, consider a transformation and apply it
-    - See General Methods: Transform data
+    - See General Methods C: Transform data
 5. Inspect (transformed) scatterplot for outliers
 6. Make decisions about outliers
-    - See General Methods: Check unusual cases
+    - See General Methods A: Check unusual cases

 3: Run regression model
 -----------------------